-CLOUDY includes models of the internal structure of atoms, ions, and molecules.
-We collectively refer to these as "species", as described on 14.
+CLOUDY includes models of the internal structure of atoms, ions, and molecules, which are used to predict line spectra.
+We collectively refer to these models as "species", as described on page 14 above.
 The database and species commands, described here, change details of the physical treatment of these models.
-The database commands change properties specific to different input sources, while the species commands change properties specific to an individual species.
-The rules for how different species are defined are given on page 14 above.
+The database commands change properties specific to different atomic and molecular databases, while the species commands change properties specific to an individual atomic or molecular species.